alexbyrnes/Datapiece/README.md

 Data documents:

 * Have little context to use for correcting errors.
-Values are usually to be codes, dates, and numbers, or non-dictionary words such as first and last names.
+Values are usually codes, dates, and numbers, or non-dictionary words such as first and last names.
 * Have markup used to identify the data to the human eye that is difficult for OCR applications to distinguish from characters and symbols.
 * Come in large numbers: disclosure forms, [tax documents](https://archive.org/details/IRS990), election results, and other institutional forms.